-CINCINNATI, May 19, 2014 /PRNewswire-USNewswire/ -- The lawn mower is one of the most dangerous household tools.
-According to the Consumer Product Safety Commission 253,000 people were treated for lawn mower-related injuries in 2010, nearly 17,000 of them children under the age of 19.
+CINCINNATI, April 30, 2012 /PRNewswire-USNewswire/ -- The lawn mower is one of the most dangerous household tools.
+According to the American Academy of Pediatrics, each year 68,000 people are treated in the emergency department for lawn mower related injuries, and 9,000 of them are children under the age of 18.
 Most childhood injuries due to lawn mowers are related to riding mowers, and most are injured in their own yard.

-"One important statistic to remember is that a significant number of these accidents occur among family members," says Junichi Tamai, MD, Division of Pediatric Orthopaedic Surgery, Cincinnati Children's Hospital Medical Center.
+"One important statistic to remember is that a significant number of these accidents occur among family members," says Junichi Tamai, M.D., Division of Pediatric Orthopaedic Surgery.
 "Most families think that if the child stays with a family member, everything will be okay, but that is not always the case."

 Most common injuries associated with mowers can include lacerations, amputations, fractures, infections and skin defects.

 Dr. Tamai and the American Academy of Pediatrics give the following tips for staying safe around lawn mowers.

 - Children younger than 15 should not be in the yard when someone else is mowing

 - Children younger than 12 should not use walk-behind mowers